lemasc/swr-firestore/README.md

 This is the fork of [swr-firestore](https://github.com/nandorojo/swr-firestore) with support for Firebase Modular SDK (v9) and improvements.

 ## Breaking changes with recent versions.
 The old version of this library, `swr-firestore-v9`, has been deprecated.
-Please upgrade to the new package, `@lemasc/swr-firestore`, and has follow the migrations as explained in [CHANGELOG.md](/CHANGELOG.md) and see the new examples below.
+Please upgrade to the new package, `@lemasc/swr-firestore`, and follow the migrations as explained in [CHANGELOG.md](/CHANGELOG.md).
+Also see the new examples below.

 **It's that easy.**